Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Methodology

 In traditional trajectory planning research, after defining the trajectory feature function, the optimal trajectory selection is achieved by manually setting or experimentally determining the trajectory reward function feature weights.
 However, in real-world interaction scenarios, it's challenging to accurately specify a reward function that captures all aspects of safe and efficient driving.
-Inverse Reinforcement Learning (IRL) can solve this problem.
-In this section, we consider the trajectory generation method expressing intentions and use ME-IRL to learn the human expert's trajectory behavior selection strategy under different decisions.
+IRL can solve this problem.
+In this subsection, the reward function is first designed and ME-IRL is utilized to learn the human expert's trajectory behavior selection strategy under different decisions.